drand/drand/README.md

 Drand is a distributed randomness beacon written in Go.
 Drand emits a publicly verifiable, unbiasable and unpredictable random value at a fixed interval.
-Having a good random source is important in many protocols such as lottery, generating random keys (SAY MORE).
+Having a good random source is important in many protocols such as lottery, generating random keys, generating signatures, etc.

-**DISCLAIMER**: This software has NOT received a full audit and therefore should NOT be put into production stage at this point.
+**DISCLAIMER**: This software is at its early days, has NOT received a full audit and therefore should NOT be put into production stage at this point.
 You have been warned.

 ## In a nutshell